gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 supports Open GoPro API Version 2.0 so will raise an `InvalidOpenGoProVersion` if the connected camera is using anything else.

-The version string can be accessed via the :meth:`~open_gopro.gopro.GoProBase.version` property.
+The version string can be accessed via the :meth:`~open_gopro.gopro_base.GoProBase.version` property.

 Sending Messages